‘Days Of Our Lives’ Star Arianne Zucker Talks Donald Trump’s ‘Access Hollywood’ Tape And His Claim It’s A Fake

 — Ren (@girl_named_Ren) November 28, 2017

 After the tape was released in October of 2016, the then-Republican presidential nominee issued an apology to the American people.
-His wife, Melania Trump spoke about the incident and stated that his comments were offensive.
+His wife, Melania Trump, spoke about the incident and stated that his comments were offensive.

 “This was locker room banter, a private conversation that took place many years ago.
 Bill Clinton has said far worse to me on the golf course — not even close.
 I apologize if anyone was offended,” President Trump said.